Landlock: unprivileged access control

 Kernel support

 Landlock was first introduced in Linux 5.13 but it must be configured at build time with CONFIG_SECURITY_LANDLOCK=y.
-Landlock must also be enabled at boot time as the other security modules.
+Landlock must also be enabled at boot time like other security modules.
 The list of security modules enabled by default is set with CONFIG_LSM.
-The kernel configuration should then contains CONFIG_LSM=landlock,[...] with [...] as the list of other potentially useful security modules for the running system (see the CONFIG_LSM help).
+The kernel configuration should then contain CONFIG_LSM=landlock,[...] with [...] as the list of other potentially useful security modules for the running system (see the CONFIG_LSM help).

-If the running kernel does not have landlock in CONFIG_LSM, then we can still enable it by adding lsm=landlock,[...] to The kernel's command-line parameters thanks to the bootloader configuration.
+If the running kernel does not have landlock in CONFIG_LSM, then we can enable Landlock by adding lsm=landlock,[...] to The kernel’s command-line parameters in the boot loader configuration.

 To be able to explicitly allow TCP operations (e.g., adding a network rule with LANDLOCK_ACCESS_NET_BIND_TCP), the kernel must support TCP (CONFIG_INET=y).
 Otherwise, sys_landlock_add_rule() returns an EAFNOSUPPORT error, which can safely be ignored because this kind of TCP operation is already not possible.